 Breast Reconstruction Insurance Coverage

 In the United States, all health insurance providers that provide coverage for breast cancer treatment are also required to cover the costs associated with reconstructive breast surgery following a cancer diagnosis, including the breast reconstruction surgery itself and any pre- and post-operative appointments.
-However, women seeking reconstruction are encouraged to communicate with their insurance provider about specifics, such as coverage for a reconstruction revision, travel costs or coverage for additional procedures to create a more balanced appearance.
+However, women seeking reconstruction are encouraged to communicate with their insurance provider about specifics, such as coverage for a reconstruction revision, travel costs or coverage for additional procedures to restore symmetry between breasts.
 Dr. Harrington and her staff can work with you to determine the best approach for your needs that meets your insurance provider’s criteria.